DynoTable in five minutes

 Working with Data

-- Tables & tabs — Browse DynamoDB in DynoTable — multi-tab workspaces, Visual and PartiQL tab modes, the virtualized table grid, page size, column visibility, and per-row Quick View.
+- Tables & tabs — Browse DynamoDB in DynoTable — multi-tab workspaces, Visual and PartiQL tab modes, the virtualized grid, page size, columns, and per-row Quick View.

 - Editing items — Edit DynamoDB items in DynoTable — the JSON item editor, Plain vs DynamoDB-JSON modes, the read-only Flow graph view, schema validation, and saving via staging.

-- Staging & commit — The DynoTable staging area — review every DynamoDB write as a per-attribute diff before it ships, commit in safe transactional batches, and resolve write conflicts with optimistic locking.
+- Staging & commit — Stage DynoTable edits, creates, and deletes as per-attribute diffs, commit them in transactional batches, and resolve conflicts with optimistic locking.

-- Export — Export DynamoDB data from DynoTable — CSV, JSON, and NDJSON formats, scopes from the current page to the full match, renamed-column aliases, and background exports that survive tab close and reload.
+- Export — Export DynamoDB data from DynoTable to CSV, JSON, or NDJSON — from one row to the full result set, with renamed columns and background exports.

 Querying

-- Filters & query patterns — Filters and query patterns in DynoTable — how each tab's filter state maps to a DynamoDB query vs scan, which index to read through, and how the visual filter pills build key and scan conditions.
+- Filters & query patterns — How DynoTable's visual filter pills map to a DynamoDB query vs scan — choosing the index to read through, and building key and scan conditions.

-- PartiQL — The PartiQL editor in DynoTable — write SQL-style queries and writes against a single DynamoDB table, with templates, inline diagnostics, quick-fixes, and streamed results.
+- PartiQL — Write PartiQL against a single DynamoDB table in DynoTable — SELECT, INSERT, UPDATE, and DELETE with templates, inline diagnostics, and streamed results.

-- SQL Workbench — The SQL Workbench in DynoTable — run real JOIN, GROUP BY, and aggregate queries across DynamoDB tables, with a compiler that keeps every query inside DynamoDB's access-pattern rules.
+- SQL Workbench — Run real JOIN, GROUP BY, and aggregate queries across DynamoDB tables with DynoTable's SQL Workbench — SQL within DynamoDB's access-pattern rules.

-- Smart Tables — Smart Tables in DynoTable — saved multi-table joined views built on a visual ER canvas, with Configure and Data modes, relationship editing, and per-column renaming.
+- Smart Tables — Smart Tables in DynoTable — saved multi-table joined views built on a visual ER canvas, with Configure and Data modes and per-column renaming.

 AI

-- AI chat — The DynoTable AI chat — an agentic assistant that reads your DynamoDB schema, writes PartiQL and Workbench SQL, and stages edits for you to review.
-Runs on your own AWS Bedrock credentials; covers the chat sidebar, promote-to-tab, and AI setup (providers, models, knowledge, permissions, privacy).
+- AI chat — The DynoTable AI chat reads your DynamoDB schema, writes PartiQL and Workbench SQL, and stages edits for review — on your own AWS Bedrock credentials.

 Account & Licensing

-- Activate DynoTable — Activate DynoTable — the one-click dynotable://activate deeplink, the paste-token fallback, and the licensing states (Trialing, Active, Read-only) with what each one allows.
+- Activate DynoTable — Activate DynoTable — the one-click dynotable://activate deeplink, the paste-token fallback, and what the Trialing, Active, and Read-only states allow.

-- Devices — DynoTable's two-machine limit — how the Device ID works, when the oldest machine is freed automatically, and how to deactivate a machine from your account's Devices page.
+- Devices — DynoTable's two-machine license limit — how the Device ID works, when the oldest machine is freed automatically, and how to deactivate one yourself.

 Reference

-- Keyboard shortcuts — Every DynoTable keyboard shortcut, grouped by what it does — navigation, tabs, querying, the item editor, selection, and row navigation. macOS keys shown; on Windows and Linux ⌘ becomes Ctrl.
+- Keyboard shortcuts — Every DynoTable keyboard shortcut, grouped by task — navigation, tabs, querying, the item editor, and selection.
+On Windows and Linux, ⌘ becomes Ctrl.

-- Settings — A map of DynoTable's settings — the global Account, Appearance, Privacy, and About sections, plus the per-profile rail (Connection, Personalization, AI binding, Models, Permissions, Knowledge, Activity, Danger zone) and what each one controls.
+- Settings — A map of DynoTable's settings — the global Account, Appearance, and Privacy sections, plus the per-profile connection, AI, permissions, and knowledge rail.

-- Troubleshooting — Fixes for common DynoTable snags — credentials and SSO, empty tables and stale results, read-only writes, AI not configured — plus how the app updates itself on macOS, Windows, and Linux.
+- Troubleshooting — Fixes for common DynoTable problems — credentials and SSO, empty tables, stale results, read-only writes, AI not configured — plus how the app updates.

-- Glossary — Plain-English definitions of the DynamoDB and DynoTable terms used throughout the documentation — partition key, sort key, GSI, scan, PartiQL, staging area, and more.
+- Glossary — Plain-English definitions of the DynamoDB and DynoTable terms used across these docs — partition key, sort key, GSI, scan, PartiQL, staging area.